What the playoff and New Year's Six bowl games would be today

 Here's what the bracket would look like if the playoff were today:

-Because the Big Ten champion, in this case Ohio State, is in a semifinal, the league's next-highest ranked team, No. 8 Minnesota, would then go to the Rose Bowl Game Presented by Northwestern Mutual, where it would face No. 6 Utah, because the Rose Bowl is also guaranteed the Pac-12 champion if it's not in a semifinal.
+Because the Big Ten champion, in this case Ohio State, is in a semifinal, the league's next-highest ranked team, No. 8 Wisconsin, would go to the Rose Bowl Game Presented by Northwestern Mutual, and it would face No. 5 Utah because the Rose Bowl is also guaranteed the Pac-12 champion if it isn't in a semifinal.

-The Allstate Sugar Bowl, which is guaranteed an SEC team against a Big 12 team, would take No. 5 Alabama against No. 7 Oklahoma, as they are both the highest-ranked teams available from each conference.
+The Allstate Sugar Bowl, which is guaranteed an SEC team against a Big 12 team, would take No. 9 Florida against No. 6 Oklahoma, as they are both the highest-ranked teams available from each conference.

-The Capital One Orange Bowl is guaranteed the ACC champion, but since No. 3 Clemson is in a semifinal, it would take the next highest-ranked ACC team, which is No. 24 Virginia Tech.
-The Orange Bowl can choose the ACC's opponent from the Big Ten, SEC or Notre Dame, and No. 10 Penn State is the highest-available option.
+The Capital One Orange Bowl is given the ACC champion, but since No. 3 Clemson is in a semifinal, it would take the next highest-ranked ACC team, which is No. 23 Virginia.
+The Orange Bowl can choose the ACC's opponent from the Big Ten, SEC or Notre Dame, and No. 10 Penn State is the highest available option.

 (All games can be seen on ESPN and the ESPN App)